 At Philadelphia VIP, 25% of our clients are disabled.
 Many of them rely on Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI), both of which are programs that provide assistance to those with disabilities.

 These fixed-income benefits often keep individuals in a cycle of poverty, especially those with disabilities.
 Their health stops them from pursuing full-time jobs, and Social Security rules restrict how much money they can make on the side if they try to supplement their income benefits.
 As a result, these individuals must live off of income provided by the government that keeps them near the federal poverty line.

 Luckily, Sandra researched organizations that could help her and found VIP.
-We quickly matched her with an attorney, and ultimately the majority of her debts were forgiven.
+We quickly matched her with an attorney, and they negotiated to have the cases against her withdrawn.
 “It’s a big relief that they can’t come in and take my house,” Sandra said.
 “I can never say how thankful I am for my attorneys and VIP, helping low- or no-income individuals who have nowhere else to turn.”
 Volunteer attorney Frank Trapani, who specializes in debt collection cases like Sandras’, said that his clients are often grateful for his help.
-His pro bono work minimizes the impact these debts have on disabled people, and allows them to focus on what actually matters in their day to day life – water, food, housing, and health.
+His pro bono work minimizes the impact these debts have on disabled people and allows them to focus on what actually matters in their day-to-day life – water, food, housing, and health.